 1993 – 2001

 The emblem of this period completely echoed the previous version.
 It was the first representative of the corporate flag era, which lasted until the beginning of the next millennium.
-Its differences are the abundance of color and bright colors.
-The logo was divided into two parts – graphic and text, and the changes made concerned only the appearance of the abbreviation “NT” next to the inscription “Microsoft Windows.”
+Its differences are the abundance and brightness of color.
+The logo was divided into two parts: graphic and text, and the changes made concerned only the appearance of the abbreviation “NT” next to the inscription “Microsoft Windows.”

 1994 – 2001

-After the redesign, a large colored flag appeared, offset at a slight slope, making it seem to balance on a sharp end.
+After the redesign, a large, colored flag appeared, slightly offset and angled, making it seem to balance on a sharp edge.
 The opposite side, which consists of many small rectangles, is directed upwards.
 The developers also enlarged the word “Windows,” making it narrow and elongated.
 They put the second part of the phrase (“Microsoft”) on the left.
 Simultaneously, the designers reduced it, placed it vertically, and added pronounced serifs to the font.

 1995 – 2001